April 13th 2021

 Why going ‘pegan’ is the new vegan

-If you’re wondering how the two very different eating styles can co-exist, you’re not the only one.
-Sounds like a contradiction in terms right?
-That’s what we thought too.
-However, as Dr Hyman explains, it’s more about what they have in common rather than their differences - a “focus on real, whole, fresh food that is sustainably raised” to balance health and environmental needs and concerns.
+It may sound like never the twain shall meet, but the two diets are surprisingly compatible.
+The 'paleo' way our ancestors ate contained a surprising number of plants.
+As Dr Hyman explains it’s more about what they have in common rather than their differences, a “focus on real, whole, fresh food that is sustainably raised” to balance health and environmental needs and concerns.
 If you're giving up meat for ethical reasons though, it's obviously not for you.

 What can you eat on a pegan diet?